Existence and uniqueness of solutions to rate independent systems with history variable: Introduction

 The key result for proving existence of solutions to \eqref{eq:n} is provided by Lemma \ref{bound_k}.
 Its importance is twofold.
-First and foremost, it allows us to show uniform bounds (Proposition \ref{lem:est}) in a suitable space for the \textit{viscous} solution, i.e, the unique solution to a.e.\ in $(0,T)$; for the precise definition of the viscous dissipation potential $\RR_\epsilon$ associated to the viscosity parameter $\e$ we refer to \eqref{def:r1}.
-With Proposition \ref{lem:est} at hand, we can then deduce the existence of solutions for \eqref{eq:n} (Theorem \ref{ex}) by passing to the limit $\e \searrow 0$ in \eqref{eq:q10}.
-Secondly, the same Lemma \ref{bound_k} enables us to establish the boundedness of the multivalued solution map to \eqref{eq:n}, which is the essential tool for proving existence of optimal controls (Theorem \ref{ex}).
+First and foremost, it allows us to show uniform bounds (Proposition \ref{lem:est}) in a suitable space for \textit{viscous} solutions, i.e, the solutions to a.e.\ in $(0,T)$, \ro{where $q_0 \in Y$}; for the precise definition of the viscous dissipation potential $\RR_\epsilon$ \ro{associated with }the viscosity parameter $\e$ we refer to \eqref{def:r1}.
+With Proposition \ref{lem:est} at hand, we can then deduce the existence of solutions for \eqref{eq:n} (Theorem \ref{ex}) by passing to the limit $\e \searrow 0$ in \ro{the ``energy identity" associated with} \eqref{eq:q10}.
+Secondly, the same Lemma \ref{bound_k} enables us to establish the boundedness of the multivalued solution map to \eqref{eq:n}, which is the essential tool for proving existence of optimal controls (Theorem \ref{ex_opt}). {Here we maintain the discussion in a general setting.
+We point out that this allows for minimization problems such as where $Z$ is a real reflexive Banach space so that $Z \embed \embed Y^\ast$ and {$q_d \in H^1(0,T;Y)$ is a given desired state.} In applications, the load $\ell$ plays the role of the control and it appears in the definition of the energy $\EE$.
+In the particular framework of \eqref{part}, the initial value of the state $q$ and of the control $\ell$ are zero, while one aims at bringing the final state as close as possible to the desired one.}

-The usual approach in the context of finding solutions for RIS with convex energies is to resort to a time-discretization (\cite{mt2004} and \cite{mie_ros}).
-However, our strategy relates to the classical \textit{vanishing viscosity approach} proposed by \cite{EM06} and employed in various contributions.
-See for instance \cite{MRS09b, vvv, MiZ09, LT11, knees, alessi, CL16} and the references therein.
-All these settings deal with non-convex energies, such that the vanishing viscosity technique is indispensable for showing the existence of so-called parametrized solutions.
+The usual approach in the context of finding solutions for RIS with convex energies is to resort to a time-discretization, see for instance \cite{mt2004,mie_ros} and the references therein.
+However, our strategy relates to the classical \textit{\ro{vanishing-viscosity} approach} proposed by \cite{EM06} and employed in various contributions, cf.\,e.g.\,\cite{MRS09b, vv, vvv, MiZ09, LT11, knees, alessi, DDS11, DDS12, CL16}.
+All these settings deal with non-convex energies, such that the \ro{vanishing-viscosity} technique is indispensable for showing the existence of so-called parametrized solutions.
 For other notions of weak solutions regarding RIS with non-convex energies we refer to \cite{mr15}.
-We underline that, despite of the coercive quadratic nature of $\EE$, we also make use here of the vanishing viscosity approach, in view of a follow-up paper.
+We underline that, despite of the convex nature of $\EE$, we also make use here of the \ro{vanishing-viscosity} approach, in view of a follow-up paper.
 Therein, the aim will be to derive optimality conditions for the control of \eqref{eq:n}, by letting the viscosity parameter $\e$ tend to zero in a previously developed viscous optimality system \cite[Sec.\,4.1]{aos}, see Remark \ref{rem:fw} for more details.

 Let us emphasize that one of the main novelties in the present paper is on the topic of \textit{uniqueness of solutions}.
 Here we are concerned with problems of the type

 where $R:\lo \times \hon \to [0,\infty]$ is given by